 This is true whether you are engaged in a private adoption or are seeking to legally adopt a stepchild or grandchild.
 We respect the uncertainty that can surround such a significant decision.
 We have provided information below to help you better understand state adoption laws and practices.

 The Qualifications for Adoption in Pennsylvania

 The qualifications and procedures for adoption vary with the type of adoption taking place and the circumstances of the child and his or her birth parents.
-Note that in some adoption situations, you may be required to secure the services of an attorney.
+Note that in some adoption situations, you may be required to secure the services of adoption lawyers in Pennsylvania.